kamangirkhan/Data110/ArashNateghian_W1.md

 ---
 # More
-- These days I am learning Python with one of my friends in Iran and this is a simple practice of my learning:
+- These days, I'm learning Python with a friend in Iran, and here's a simple exercise to practice what I've learned:

 ```r
 a=int(input())